s-ragen/MOM6_topography/README.md

   - Shell script to run to create the new topography file: 'generate_grids.sh'
   - Netcdf files with grid specifications for the oceanThis directory contains a script that generates custom topography for MOM6.
   - File that contains the topography that you generate with the make_ocean_atmos_grids.py and the generate_grids.sh files: twopole_topography.nc
   - Jupyter notebook file that can be run to look at the topography that you created: view_grids.ipynb
+  - a directory with a script to make a river destination field file and the file that route river runoff to the closest ocean grid point: RIVER/river_destination_field_new

 To create custom topography in MOM6, follow the work flow outlined here: